Your preferences have been updated.

+Encounter about one hundred of Aruba's donkeys that have found a safe, new home at Bringamosa.
 The distinctive call of the donkey rings out in a welcome salute as visitors approach Aruba's Donkey Sanctuary.
 Warm muzzles close in to inspect new arrivals and to offer an additional greeting.
-The herd of donkeys, in their patchwork of coats, from grey to deep chocolate brown, floppy ears and inquisitive personalities, often enchant visitors.